 The Petzl e+LITE, $30, is the size of a small stack of quarters and is the lightest headlamp we know, by a large margin.
 It wins our Top Pick award as the best lightweight headlamp and does so by a good margin.

 Petzl Zipka Plus 2, $45.
 Like most Tikka headlamps, it's compact, durable and has an above average battery life.

-Petzl NAO Rechargeable Battery Pack, $60.
-Use the Petzl NAO Belt Kit, $33, to attach the rechargeable battery to a belt, a pack, etc.
+The NAO Rechargeable Battery Pack, $60, can be used as a spare battery.
+This battery charges via a USB plug on the battery pack.
+The NAO Belt Kit, $33, can be used to attach the rechargeable battery to a belt, a pack, etc.

 This is one of the most innovative headlamps ever designed.
 Everything about it is cool from the look, the headband, the built in USB plug and the Reactive lighting.
 Unfortunately, its hard to recommend this headlamp because the battery life is so short and it is dramatically more expensive than many headlamps that scored higher.
 The Coast HL7 is much easier to use, lighter, has a longer beam distance and is a 5th the price.
 For just slightly less beam performance, the Black Diamond Icon has a bright beam that lasts about 10 times longer for half the cost.
 If you do love the Reactive Technology, check out the Petzl Tikka RXP which is half the cost and weight but has triple the high beam battery life.

 — RJ Spurrier and Chris McNamara